Snack: Japan

-In the Middle East
+In Japan, rice-based snacks such as Senbei (rice crackers) and Mochi (pounded rice cakes) have been part of traditional food culture for centuries, often consumed during festivals and tea ceremonies.
+Modern packaged snacks have also become highly popular, with products like Pocky and uniquely flavored Kit Kat bars (including Matcha green tea and Wasabi varieties) gaining both domestic and international recognition.
+Convenience stores (konbini) play a central role in snack culture by offering ready-to-eat foods such as Onigiri (rice balls), Karaage (fried chicken), and sandwiches alongside packaged chips and sweets.

-In the Middle East, one of the most important snacks that contain a large amount of proteins is Lupin or lupini beans.
-Lupin contains around 33-40% protein.
-Another common snack in the Middle East is hummus made of chickpeas.
+Street snacks are also common, particularly at festivals (matsuri).
+Popular examples include Takoyaki (octopus-filled batter balls), Taiyaki (fish-shaped pastries filled with sweet bean paste or custard), and Dorayaki (pancakes filled with sweet red bean paste).
+Seasonal snacks reflect local agricultural traditions, such as Sakura mochi (rice cake filled with red bean paste and wrapped in a cherry blossom leaf), which is associated with cherry blossom season in spring.
+Snack companies in Japan also collaborate with popular Anime and Manga franchises to produce limited-edition flavors, which become sought after by collectors and fans.

 Nutrition

 Government bodies, such as Health Canada, recommend that people make a conscious effort to eat more healthy, natural snacks, such as fruit, vegetables, nuts, and cereal grains while avoiding high-calorie, low-nutrient junk food.

 A 2010 study showed that children in the United States snacked on average six times per day, approximately twice as often as American children in the 1970s.
 This represents consumption of roughly 570 calories more per day than U.S. children consumed in the 1970s.